Thyago Vieira: Baltimore Orioles

 On 25 May 2024, Vieira and Aneuris Rodriguez were traded to the Baltimore Orioles in exchange for Garrett Stallings.
 Vieira allowed all five batters he faced to reach base on four walks and a three-run triple in the eighth inning of an 11-3 home win over the Boston Red Sox which was his Orioles debut two days later on 27 May.
 He was designated for assignment following the promotion of Connor Norby on 3 June.

 Arizona Diamondbacks

 On 6 June 2024, Vieira was claimed off waivers by the Arizona Diamondbacks.
 In 11 appearances for Arizona, he recorded a 2.87 ERA with 14 strikeouts across 15 2/3 innings pitched.
 Vieira was designated for assignment by the Diamondbacks on 27 July.
 He cleared waivers and was sent outright to the Triple–A Reno Aces on 2 August.

 On 27 February 2025, it was announced that Vieira would require Tommy John surgery and miss the entirety of the 2025 season.
-He was released on March 27.
+He was released by the Diamondbacks on 27 March.

+El Águila de Veracruz

+On 15 May 2026, Vieira signed with El Águila de Veracruz of the Mexican League.
+In 18 appearances for Veracruz, he posted a 1–0 record with a 2.70 ERA, 17 strikeouts, and 10 walks across 20 innings pitched.

+Guerreros de Oaxaca

+On 1 July 2026, Vieira was traded to the Guerreros de Oaxaca of the Mexican League.